Trups39/AI-Story-Builder/README.md

 ### Credit Check
 - **Description**: Verify the user's available credits to generate a new story.
-- **Logic**: Ensure that users have sufficient credits before initiating story generation.
+- **Logic**: Ensure that users have sufficient credits before initiating story generation.user can buy credits with paypal

 ### Story Generation
 - **Description**: Generate the story using AI and deduct credits from the user account.